wking-io/Fluture/README.md

 An alternative way to `fork` the Future.
 This eagerly forks the Future and returns a Promise of the result.
 This is useful if some API wants you to give it a Promise.
-It's the only method which forks the Future without a forced way to handle the rejection branch, which means it's considered dangerous to use.
+It's the only method which forks the Future without a forced way to handle the rejection branch, so I recommend against using it for anything else.

 ```js
 Future.of('Hello').promise().then(console.log);